JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 The entry point into each program written in Purescript is the `main` function.
 It's type signature must be: `main :: Effect Unit`.

 The following explanation is not what happens in practice, but understanding it this way will help one understand the concepts it represents:
-> When one writes `pulp --psc-package build`, one could say that, conceptually, pulp will compile `unsafePerformEffect main` into Javascript and the resulting Javascript is what gets run by the RunTime System (RTS) when the program is executed.
+> When one writes `pulp --psc-package build`, one could say that, conceptually, pulp will compile `unsafePerformEffect main` into Javascript and the resulting Javascript is what gets run by the RunTime System (RTS) when the program is executed.^^

 In other words, the RunTime System is (ideally) the only entity that ever calls `unsafePerformEffect`.
 When it does, `main` is its argument.

 One might still call `unsafePerformEffect` in otherwise pure code in situations where they know what they are doing.
 In other words, they know the pros & cons, costs & benefits of doing so, and are willing to pay for those costs to acheive their benefits.

+^^ `pulp --psc-package build` or `pulp --psc-package browserify` both, by default, add in the necessary code to automatically execute `main`.
+To remove this, one needs to pass the flag `--skip-entry-point` to these commands.